 - We have a welfare area in case you need some respite and there is also be an official meeting point too.
 Be aware of your surroundings; remember that you are safer in a group.

-- Look after your belongings – make sure you keep your mobile, iPod and wallet/purse safe and out of sight.
+- Look after your belongings – make sure you keep your mobile, wallet/purse and any valuables safe and out of sight.

 - Cashpoints are available on-site.

 - Don’t leave your drink unattended – even soft drinks can be spiked.
 Remember, alcohol or drugs can affect your ability to make safe judgments.
 Drink in moderation to ensure you remain alert and aware of your surroundings.

 - If you see anything that concerns you or if you see anyone acting suspiciously please speak to the nearest member of security or steward – help us make Camp Bestival a safe and pleasant place to be for all.

 - We recommend activating the ‘find my phone’ app or similar on your smartphone before coming to the festival.